NHSDigital/NRLF/README.md

 #### Automated Install

-There is a script file to install the Python dependencies, which is here: `scripts/installation.sh`, this may be extended in the future to include other, non-Python dependencies.
+There is a script file to install the Python dependencies, which is here: `scripts/_install.sh`, this may be extended in the future to include other, non-Python dependencies.
+To run this, do `. ./_install.sh && _install`.

 #### Manual Install